Please "like" and "share" this page and the individual pages you visit here.

 -- Sipurim Niflaim

 But how and why?
-We have the prophecies.
-We know the Messianic requirements!
-We know human nature and if we are honest we see how we are all going astray.
+We have the prophecies, most are clear.
+We know the Messianic requirements and we know they remain unfulfilled!
+We know human nature and if we are honest, we see how we are all going astray.
 Our people are making the same errors of the first centuries BCE and CE.
-Our infighting and factionalism are destroying Jewish unity.
-We were warned but are ignoring the truth!Great atheism is coming to the world as a test from on high.
+Our infighting and factionalism are destroying Jewish unity like never before.
+We were warned, but we are ignoring the truth as it unfolds before our very eyes!Great atheism is coming to the world as a test from on high.
 The world's many sins are causing a terrible lack of faith.
 Happy is the person who stays firm in his faith in these times.
 The fact that I am predicting this will not prevent the increase of Godlessness and confusion.
 Long ago Daniel and others made it known that this would happen in the days before the Mashiach.
 "Many will purify themselves and be refined, and make themselves shining white.
 But the wicked will do evil. and only the wise shall understand" (Daniel 12:10 ).

 -- Rebbe Nachman, Sichot Haran #35

-This is happening today.
-How can we not recognize the times?
-In the late 1800's when the Zionists began developing plans for the restoration of the Jewish Nation the divisive Jewish movements began to appear.
-Before that most of us were simply Jews.
+This is all happening today.
+How can we not recognize the times we are living in?
+Surely it is no coincidence that during the late 1800's when the Zionists began developing plans for the restoration of the Jewish Nation the divisive Jewish movements began to appear and divide us!
+Before this most of us were simply Rabbinic Jews.
 Some were Observant, some were not.
 Today we are Orthodox, Reform, Conservative, Reconstructionist, Jewish Renewal, and so on.
-Some await HaMashiach the man, others await a shift in universal consciousness which they believe will result in a sort of mass "messiah consciousness."
-This timing is surely not a coincidence.
-It is a test foretold by Rebbe Nachman of Breslov and others before the creation these Jewish events.
-And we are failing.
+Some await HaMashiach the man as the prophets foresaw, others await a shift in universal consciousness which they believe will result in a sort of mass "messianic consciousness."
+The timing of our growing dissension is surely not a coincidence!
+The rise of the Jewish movements and of Jewish sectarianism is surely a test as foretold by Rebbe Nachman of Breslov and others before the creation these Jewish events.
+Will we unite as Klal Y'israel or will we destroy ourselves through infighting?
+As Golda Meir said, "You want to destroy the Jews?
+Just leave us alone and we'll destroy ourselves."

-Rambam gives us an important hint:If a king will arise from the House of David, who, like David his ancestor, delves deeply into the study of the Torah and engages in the mitzvos as prescribed by the Written Law and the Oral Law; if he will compel all of Israel to walk in [the way of the Torah] and repair the breaches [in its observance]; and if he will fight the wars of G-d; – we may, with assurance, consider him Mashiach.The period in which some of our people may well be deceived by 'the one as cruel as Haman' and accept him as HaMashiach would probably occur between these two lines.
-I believe this Haman-like despot will appear to be the Messiah on the surface but the deceived will make their judgements prematurely.
-This eventuality is arguably complicated even more by the plans of the Temple Institute to build the Beit HaMikdash before the coming of HaMashiach.
+As for the Messiah, Rambam gives us an important hint:If a king will arise from the House of David, who, like David his ancestor, delves deeply into the study of the Torah and engages in the mitzvos as prescribed by the Written Law and the Oral Law; if he will compel all of Israel to walk in [the way of the Torah] and repair the breaches [in its observance]; and if he will fight the wars of G-d; – we may, with assurance, consider him Mashiach.The period in which some of our people may well be deceived by 'the one as cruel as Haman' and accept him as HaMashiach would probably occur between these two lines.
+I believe this Haman-like despot will appear to be the Messiah on the surface but the deceived masses will make their judgements prematurely.
+This eventuality is arguably complicated even more by the plans of the Temple Institute to build the Beit HaMikdash before the coming of HaMashiach, not that I am questioning their pious intentions of course.

 If he succeeds in the above, defeats all the nations around him, builds the [Beis Ha]Mikdash [i.e. the Jerusalem Temple] on its site, and gathers in the dispersed remnant of Israel, he is definitely the Mashiach.

-As this video presentation continues the Chabad rabbi unknowingly no doubt explains exactly how this deception may happen in terms that are almost identical to what I've been saying for years!
+As the following Chabad video presentation continues the rabbi, unwittingly no doubt, explains exactly how this deception may happen, in terms that are almost identical to what I've been saying for years!
 This is why I'm posting this.
 Its a great illustration.
 I mean NO disrespect to this rabbi nor to put words into his mouth.
-Surely he would reject my opinion of the implications of his teachings.
-I have written him and sent this link but he never responded.
+Surely he would reject my opinion of the implications of his teachings but probably not my overall points.
+I have written and sent this link to him for comment but never received a reply.

 Several people have told me that while my views/interpretations sound biblical and logical, Jewish leaders would never again accept a false messiah.
-Certainly they would not if they realized who he was but again, even Rabbi Akiva was deceived!
-There are certain groups and individuals who so desperately want the Messiah and the vindication he will bring that they may well be deceived by their sincere, godly desires.
+Such a claim is baseless.
+A large percentage of Chabadniks were certain that Rebbe Menachem Mendel Schneerson of blessed and holy memory was HaMashiach.
+Even though he died on June 12, 1994 without meeting the requirements, some few still believe he will return from the dead and rule as King Messiah.
+Obviously the Rebbe was a great tzadik and no offense is intended with this example.
+The point is, the possibility of embracing a false Messiah is always with us should an extremely charismatic figure arise.
+Certainly no one would accept "the man like Haman," if they realized who he was, but again, even Rabbi Akiva and many pious Chabadniks was mistaken!
+There are many of us who so desperately want the Messiah to come and the vindication he will bring that they may well be deceived by their sincere, godly desires.
+This possibility can never be discounted.

-The RANBaCH, Rebbe of Der Alte Weg Chassidus, discusses how our desires can easily lead us astray in his Robeson Postulate.
-It is likely that sincere people of all religions will be deceived by the Haman-like despot.
+The Ranbach, our Rebbe of Der Alte Weg Chassidus, discusses how our desires can easily lead us astray in his Robeson Postulate.
+It is likely that sincere people of all religions will be deceived by the future Haman-like despot.
+We must all be very cautious.

 These videos unintentionally demonstrate how such a leader will be able to deceive the people of the world.
 And it will all seem harmonious with the Torah to the Jews, to the New Testament to the Christians, to al Qur'an to Islam, and so on.
-When things get to this point we can have assurance that Mashiach ben Yosef is near.
-Once he arises, Melech HaMashiach ben David will not be long in coming.
+When things get to this point we can have assurance that Mashiach ben Yosef is near!
+Just hold on onto Torah with emunah and deveikut Once he arises, Melech HaMashiach ben David will not be long in coming.
 Then:The only ones who will hold firm are the simple Jews who recite Psalms simply and sincerely.
 That is why, when the Mashiach comes, they will be the ones who place the royal crown on his head.

 To be very clear about this, were we to speak with the Chabad rabbi giving this presentation he would certainly not agree with several of my comments.
 He is elucidating on the coming of the one true Mashiach.
-I am extrapolating on his words because I believe there is an even more critical point to made in his dissertation.
+I am extrapolating on his words because I believe there is an even more critical point to made in his dissertation, NOT to disagree with him.
 NO OFFENSE nor slight is intended to this knowledgable rabbi.
-I am encouraging you to read between the lines.
+I am encouraging you to read between the lines for a greater truth in his words.

 Watch each of the following short videos and then consider my points on what was shared.
-I'll try and keep my comments brief.
+I'll keep my comments brief.
 My comments will be listed below the videos using the time of each comment as a guide.
-Each video is 8 or 9 minutes long.
+Each video is 8 to 9 minutes long.

 Note that Parasha 14: Va'era ("I appeared") is from Torah portion Sh'mot (Exodus) 6:2 - 9:35.
 The following teaching occurred during this Torah study and is related to those verses: